PietroFilippo/torrent-finder-cli/README.md

 # Skip the network exposure warning at startup
 torrent -y

+# Print the version and exit
+torrent --version
 ```

 You can also suppress the warning with the environment variable `TORRENT_SKIP_WARNING=1`, or permanently dismiss it from inside the panel itself (see below).

-If you did not add the repo folder to `PATH`, replace `torrent` with `python main.py` in the examples above.
+From a source clone with no pip install, replace `torrent` with `python -m torrent_finder` in the examples above.

 ### Network Exposure Warning